The Sicilian

 In this novel, the spelling of Salvatore Giuliano's name was intentionally changed by Puzo to "Guiliano".
-This novel, though a work of fiction, is based on the real life exploits of Giuliano.
+This novel, though a work of fiction, is based on the real-life exploits of Giuliano.

 Plot

 In 1950, Michael Corleone, the son of Sicilian-American Mafia Don Vito Corleone, is preparing to return home to America after his exile in Sicily.
 He meets with Don Croce Malo, the most powerful Sicilian Mafia boss.
-Don Croce and Michael's father have allied to help the famous bandit Salvatore "Turi" Giluiano escape Sicily and go with Michael to America.
+Don Croce and Michael's father have allied to help the famous bandit Salvatore "Turi" Giuliano escape Sicily and go with Michael to America.
 Michael learns of a set of documents Giuliano has that would cause the downfall of the current Italian government, to be released upon Giuliano's death or capture, called the Testament.
 Michael also meets Giuliano's parents and Gaspare "Aspanu" Pisciotta, Giuliano's best friend and second in command.

 In 1943, Turi Giuliano and Aspanu Pisciotta are stopped by the Carabinieri, the corrupt Italian police, while smuggling food, but they refuse to give up the food or the name of who they were trading with.
 Giuliano is shot, but he manages to kill his attacker, a police Sergeant.
 Turi is carried by Aspanu to a local monastery, where he recovers from his wounds and learns more about the criminal side of Sicily under the care of the Abbot Manfredi.
 After he recovers, he and Aspanu make their way back to Giuliano's home in Montelepre, where he is still being sought for the murder.
 While discussing his future with family and friends, the local police attempt to arrest Turi.
 Turi and Aspanu open fire on the trucks pursuing them and kill some policemen.
 They flee to the mountains.
 Innocent citizens of Montelepre are arrested in retaliation.

 Turi and Aspanu are met by Turi's godfather, Hector Adonis, who fails to dissuade them from becoming bandits.
 Turi and Aspanu decide to free the prisoners and break into the local police barracks where they are being held.
 Turi narrowly escapes death at the hands of the Corporal Canio Silvestro whose pistol fails when he pulls the trigger at Turi's head.
 The freed prisoners include local bandits Passatempo and Terranova, who join Turi's band.
 Giuliano begins to become famous throughout Italy after a high-profile robbery, and he becomes a hero in Sicily, as he gives away much of his band's earnings to the poor.
 Silvestro, disgraced after being spared by Giuliano, asks to join his band.
 They test his loyalty by asking him to execute Frisella, a barber who informed on Giuliano.
 Silvestro does so and they attach a note to his body saying "So die all who betray Giuliano".